ULHPC/fuzzymerge_parallel/README.md

 ## Installation

-To download and install the FuzzyMergeParallel Python package from GitHub, you can follow these improved instructions:
+To download and install the fuzzymerge_parallel Python package from GitHub, you can follow these improved instructions:

 To install FuzzyMergeParallel via pip from its GitHub repository, follow these steps: